-BSS Call for Nominations for the Executive Committee
+BSS Call for Nominations for the Executive Committee is now closed

 Under the BSS Constitution, a vote of the membership must be undertaken if a position on the Executive Committee becomes vacant.
 All current BSS members are eligible to stand for nomination.
 Members who wish to stand must be supported by two current BSS members (a Proposer and a Seconder) for his or her name to appear on the ballot paper, and the agreement of the nominees must have been obtained.
 The application needs to be submitted to the BSS Secretary in time, as pointed out in the proceedings for the General Meeting.
 The signatures of BSS members who support any nomination can be collected together on one proposal form, or may be written separately on individual forms.
 Candidates will also be invited to supply a statement to accompany the ballot paper.